tspeth3965/ResumeAssignment/README.md

 # Tiffany Speth's Resume Site for WEB-210 Web Design

-This is a UI/UX and Web Design student resume website.
+This is a UI/UX and Web Design student resume website built utilizing the guidelines in the Linked In CSS essentials Training course located at: https://www.linkedin.com/learning-login/share?account=56744281&forceAccount=false&redirect=https%3A%2F%2Fwww.linkedin.com%2Flearning%2Fcss-essential-training-3%3Ftrk%3Dshare_ent_url%26shareId%3D5UJzFeYeQhGLM0OB%252F%252BE6ig%253D%253D

+.
 The website showcases selected projects created during school experience and demonstrates my skills in HTML and CSS, as well as web design.

 ## Technologies used
 - HTML